Zequez/logseq-vault/pages/Team Pages.md

 		- What do you think/feel about this?
 		-
 - ## Website
-	- Create team collaboration possi
+	- Create team collaboration possibilities
-	-
+	- A digital space where team members can co-create and play with their information by building -
 	-
 		-